Lecostarius/Hygrometer_HYT229/README.md

 logging starts, and in this mode, the device switches itself off and awakes every 5 seconds (still consuming the abovementioned 7 mA though).
 The restart process lets the display flicker shortly.

+Note: the current code that uses powman and switches off the Pico 2 is in the branch sleep and not in main!